Easy Rider: Death Valley by Motorcycle

 Leaving Las Vegas

-Gearing up for the ride in Las Vegas makes sense, if only for the chance to stock up on accessories that’ll make the ride more tolerable (water, sun block, ice packs).
+Gearing up for the ride in Las Vegas makes sense, if only for the chance to stock up on accessories that’ll make the ride more tolerable (water, sunscreen, ice packs).
 Leaving Las Vegas en route to Death Valley also gives you a taste of what lies ahead by taking you to the Red Rocks Canyon National Conservation Area, a 13-mile loop road that introduces you to the Keystone Thrust, where sandstone peaks and walls rise up to 3,000 feet high.

 Filled with photo ops, the canyon may dig into your day.
 If that happens, don’t try to rush through Death Valley.
 There are steep mountains and treacherous roads ahead, and trying to tackle them after dark is the last thing you want to do.
 Plus, at 3.3 million acres, Death Valley is larger than Connecticut and there’s more to see than you’d expect.
-Whether you launch from Las Vegas or from within the park itself in summer, remember one thing: Start early.
-Very.
+Whether you launch from Las Vegas or from within the park itself in summer, remember one thing: Start very early.

 Hot and Bothered

 While summertime temperatures can hover around 120 degrees, in July 1913 the mercury rocketed to a record-breaking 134.
-Hot air is trapped within the valley DSCF3891 copyby the Amargosa Range to the east and the Panamint Range to the west and the circulating heat creates a perpetual sauna.
+Hot air is trapped within the valley by the Amargosa Range to the east and the Panamint Range to the west and the circulating heat creates a perpetual sauna.
 The later you start, the warmer it gets.

 The Death Valley National Park sign on Route 190 makes a great photo op and marks your arrival into one the most surreal landscapes in America.
 Ahead, a road splits off toward 20 Mule Team Canyon made famous in Borax laundry soap commercials from the 1960s.
 In the middle of the Pleistocene Era, the valley was submerged beneath an ancient sea and when those waters evaporated it left behind sodium salt and borax which, about 1.5 million years later, was brought out of the canyon to make clothes whiter than white.